Bionus/imgbrd-grabber/README.md

 [![Build Status](https://travis-ci.org/Bionus/imgbrd-grabber.svg)](https://travis-ci.org/Bionus/imgbrd-grabber)

 ## About
-Imgbrd-Grabber is an imageboard/booru downloader with graphical user interface.
+Imgbrd-Grabber is an imageboard/booru downloader with a graphical user interface.
 It can download thousands of images from multiple boorus automatically.
 Its main advantage is its very powerful naming features: just set your filename and folder using all the tokens available and conditionals, and he will generate an image-dependant one.

 ## Download
 You can download the latest release [here](https://github.com/Bionus/imgbrd-grabber/releases/latest), or find all previous releases [here](https://github.com/Bionus/imgbrd-grabber/releases).

 ## Contact
 If you have any questions about the program, found a bug and don't want to use the github issue tracker, or anything, you can contact me by mail in French or in English at [bio.nus@hotmail.fr](mailto:bio.nus@hotmail.fr).
+Please prefer using Github's built-in issue tracker though, as the answer to your question or problem might help other people!

 ## Main features
 * Browse images from the internet
 * Download huge amounts of images
+* Command line interface to download images
 * Download single images using their md5 or id
 * Rename downloaded images using a formatting string, for example "%artist%/%copyright%/%character%/%md5%.%ext%" (someway like how the Firefox extension [Danbooru Downloader](https://addons.mozilla.org/fr/firefox/addon/danbooru-downloader/) does), or directly using Javascript code.
 See {{Filename}} for details.
 * Add and remove imageboards very easily